emberjs/rfcs/text/0995-deprecate-non-colocated-components.md

 - pods component layout

-After "ember@6", only the following will be allowed:
+Once this deprecation is implemented, only the following will be allowed:
 - co-located components
 - gjs / gts components